R&H Logo

 $3,400 – $1,300 = $2,100 maintenance payment

-Because Todd and Jane’s divorce occurred after 2018, the resulting alimony payment is reduced.
+Because Todd and Jane’s divorce occurred after 2018, the alimony payment was reduced.

 Since the spouses’ combined monthly AGI is $8,500, the guideline calls for a 20 percent reduction.